-Assigned to the 5th Air Force, 3rd Bombardment Group, 89th Bombardment Squadron when the unit converted from A-24 Dive Bombers.
+Assigned to the 5th Air Force (5th AF), 3rd Bombardment Group (3rd BG), 89th Bombardment Squadron (89th BS) when the unit converted from A-24 Dive Bombers.
 Nicknamed "Minnie Ha Ha".
-Later, the aircraft was nicknamed "Cleo III".
+Later, renamed "Cleo III".

-On March 26, 1943 took off from Dobodura Airfield.
-Attacked its secondary target Salamaua and was a hit in the No. 2 engine by anti-aircraft fire, which set the engine on fire.
-After battling the fire, the heat became too intense and the rear two crew bailed out at 1,000' approximate two miles out to sea off the coast of Lae.
-Two A-20s circled protectively over the two men who had bailed out.
-When they departed, they could still see a man swimming in the sea towards shore.
+On March 26, 1943 took off from Dobodura Airfield piloted by Captain Donald E. "Buck" Good on a strike mission and while attacking the secondary target of Salamaua, hit by anti-aircraft fire in the No. 2 engine, that set the engine on fire.
+The heat became too intense and the two crew in the fuselage bailed out at 1,000' approximate two miles out to sea off the coast of New Guinea.
+Afterwards, two A-20s circled protectively over the two men until they departed due to low fuel.
+As they left, they could still see a man swimming towards shore.

 Fates of the Crew

-After the capture of Lae, the translation of a Japanese officer's diary revealed that at about this time, an American air men swam ashore near Salamaua and was captured by the Japanese.
+After the capture of Lae, the translation of a Japanese officer's diary revealed that at about this time, an American airmen swam ashore near Salamaua and was captured by the Japanese.
 He was incarcerated and later beheaded by the Japanese.
-Intelligence concluded that this was S/Sgt.
-Fox.
+Intelligence concluded this was S/Sgt Joseph Fox.